ElisR/whispered-vocab/README.md

 It may also be a way around sharing curated flashcard lists of vocabulary without running into copyright issues (provided one can legally access the audio CD) because this currently prevents me from sharing the final flashcard list.
 My ultimate aim would be to package this up to be user-friendly and flexible enough to convert any vocabulary CD into Anki flashcards.

 Given that this is such a good template of themed vocabulary, I may also use the root list of English words as a template for flashcards in other languages, which could be automated by scraping translations online and using text-to-speech.
-(I am not sure whether copyright laws would prevent this, but I'm sure that Barron's would not be litigious enough to pursue this.)

 ### Footnotes